Learn-Write-Repeat/Open-contributions/Kavya_OpenCV_Basics.md

   - **imread()**:
     In order to read or store image in a variable imread() function is used.

-    A variable is initialized to read an image using the function imread() in cv2 package we store the image.
+    A variable is initialized to read an image, using the function imread() in cv2 package we store the image.

        *syntax*: